McCauley Weir

-It is located on Cooyar Creek.

 Recreation

-When open, the weir is a popular spot with canoeists, fishers, bushwalkers and deer hunters (Hunting only on Private Property, hunting needs property owners permission).
+When open, the weir is a popular spot with canoeists, fishers, bushwalkers and deer hunters.
+(Note: Hunting is only on private property, with the property owners' permission.)
 Small motorised craft is permitted, though no high horsepower petrol motors are allowed.

-Due to flood damage the road to the weir has been closed since 2003.
+Due to flood damage the road to the weir was closed in 2003.
 Despite lobbying by local community groups, in 2012 the South Burnett Regional Council voted against reopening the road.
-Mayor Wayne Kratzmann said in 2013 that the road was too dangerous to reopen in its current state, and the council did not have funds to repair it.
-As of July 2021, the road remains closed to the public.
+Mayor Wayne Kratzmann stated that the road was too dangerous to reopen in its current state, and the Council did not have funds to repair it.
+In December 2023, it was reported that a six-month trial re-opening of recreation access to the weir would commence in February 2024 and the trial was extended for a further six months in September 2024.

-Waterway Barrier & Native Fish
+Fishing

-Cooyar Creek was once home to the Brisbane River Cod but has been extinct since the 1940s, mainly due to over fishing, poor land practices and mining activities.
-A recovery project started in 2019 to restore cod to the upper Brisbane River & tributaries has seen Mary River Cod released within the Brisbane River & lower Cooyar Creek.
-However the weir itself is a water barrier to fish migration so will have a detrimental effect on native fish species & cod recovery efforts on Cooyar Creek.
+The Cooyar Creek was once home to the Brisbane River Cod, that has been extinct since the 1940s, mainly due to over fishing, poor land practices and mining activities.
+A recovery project started in 2019 to restore cod to the upper Brisbane River and its tributaries has seen Mary River Cod released within the Brisbane River and the lower Cooyar Creek.
+However the weir itself is a water barrier to fish migration, and was expected to have a detrimental effect on native fish species and cod recovery efforts on the Cooyar Creek.